larsniklasson/image-app/README.md

 ## Backend

-Start the backend by starting the Docker daemon and then running `docker-compose up --build`
+Start the backend by starting the Docker daemon, moving into the backend directiory and then running `docker-compose up --build`

 The API is now available on `http://localhost:3002`